NiclO1337/pp4-banana-palace/README.md

 ### Libraries
 - **Os**, provides functions for interacting with the operating system
+- **psycopg2**, PostgreSQL database adapter for the Python programming language
+- **dj-database-url**, enables the ability to represent their database settings via a string
+- **gunicorn**, handles HTML rendering, authentication, administration, and backend logicgit

 ### Tools